sympy/sympy/doc/src/modules/physics/mechanics/examples/multi_degree_freedom_holonomic_system.rst

 The system will be modeled using ``JointsMethod``.
 First we need to create the ``dynamicsymbols`` needed to describe the system.

-Generalized coordinates:
+Generalized coordinates-

-`q1`: Lateral distance of block from wall.
+`q1` Lateral distance of block from wall.

-`q2`: Angle of the compound pendulum from vertical.
+`q2` Angle of the compound pendulum from vertical.

-`q3`: Angle of the simple pendulum from the compound pendulum.
+`q3` Angle of the simple pendulum from the compound pendulum.

-Generalized speeds:
+Generalized speeds-

-`u1`=q˙1: Lateral speed of block.
+`u1`=q˙1 Lateral speed of block.

 `u2`=Nv¯Bo⋅b^x

-`u3`=q˙3: Angular speed of C relative to B.
+`u3`=q˙3 Angular speed of C relative to B.

 We also create some ``symbols`` to represent the length and mass of the pendulum, as well as gravity and others. ::